Juan and Pedro's Houses: Which One Are You Building?

 I remember sitting at the back pew of a church, praying about the Blue Building.

-I prayed, if only buildings could be like a drawing on paper, where I could crumple and start all over again if my drawing is wrong or ugly.
+I prayed, wishing that buildings could be like drawings on paper, where I could crumple them up and start over if my design is wrong or ugly.
 Nope.

 Or what if I abandon this project, find myself a nice place, and let that Blue Building be just that?
 Okay, that’s selfish.